mannan-python-developer/Web-Scraping-Automation-for-Employee-Details/README.md

-# Automation Employee Details Scraper
+# Web Scraping Automation for Employee Details

 This Python script is designed for web scraping employee details from the Madhya Pradesh Education Portal's employee search page.
 It utilizes Selenium for web automation, BeautifulSoup for HTML parsing, and OpenPyXL for Excel manipulation.